interactivereport/RNASequest/README.md

 # Please make sure you have conda installed before, and this step may take a while
 bash install

-# Activate the conda environment
+# The .env will be created under the src directory
-conda activate ExpressionAnalysis
+ls ~/RNASequest/src/.env

 # Check the path of current directory and add it to $PATH:
 CurrentDir=`pwd`